Grubs-Shenanigans/hl2coop/README.md

 BDSBASE_CURATED_ITEMS
 - Games: TF2
 - Prevents non-stock items from showing up in the loadout panel and loads whitelisted items for a curated item selection.
-To add an item to the curated item list, simply add "stock_whitelist" in its item definition.
-You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICS.
-Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
-Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
+- To add an item to the curated item list, simply add "stock_whitelist" in its item definition.
+- You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICS.
+- Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
+- Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
 If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CURATED_ITEMS_DISABLE_CUSTOMITEMS.

 BDSBASE_ECON_LOADOUT_ONLY
 - Games: TF2
 - Disables access to the backpack or other econ panels.

+BDSBASE_LEGACY_VIEWMODELS
+- Games: TF2
+- All stock items will use the legacy view models.
+This will only apply to the "base" default items, allowing botkillers, skins, etc to function properly.
+- Strange versions of stock weapons won't have these legacy view models, as adding them would break the other weapons listed as "Upgradeable".
+- Some stock items don't get the viewmodel treatment, due to bugs, visual problems, or other factors.
+These include the Pistol, the Shotgun, the Fists, the PDAs, the Sapper, and the Toolbox.
+- The Spy's Disguise Kit and the Invis Watch both already use view models, so they aren't affected by this definition.

 ## Setup:
 Read Autumn/Misyl's setup guide at README_FROG.md for detailed setup.